WalletScrutiny/WalletScrutinyCom/_android/com.lyotrade.md

 - It is possible to deposit/withdraw [BTC](https://docs.lyotrade.com/help-center/deposit-and-withdrawals/how-do-i-deposit)
 - The user account is centralized with KYC and ID-verification standards.
-- According to the [Terms and Conditions](https://docs.lyotrade.com/terms/terms-of-use), LYOTrade is defined as a VASP or a Virtual Asset Provider.
+- According to the [Terms and Conditions](https://docs.lyotrade.com/terms/terms-of-use), LYOTrade is defined as a VASP or a Virtual Asset Service Provider.
 The VASP is tasked with the **safekeeping** and **administration** of virtual assets.
 Section 3 of the same Terms give LyoTrade the power to suspend or terminate the user's access to the platform.
 - This is a **custodial** platform.